Dayalbagh

-Dayalbagh or Dayal Bagh means 'Garden' (bagh) of 'Merciful' (dayal), inferring "Garden of the Merciful", is a locality in metropolitan Agra in western Uttar Pradesh, India.
-It is the headquarters of the Dayalbagh subsect of the Radha Soami sect where the 8th revered leader (Sant Satguru) lives and presides over the satsang (holy service).
+Dayalbagh or Dayal Bagh means 'Garden' (bagh) of 'Merciful' (dayal), inferring "Garden of the Merciful", is a locality in metropolitan Agra in western Uttar Pradesh, India was founded by fifth revered sant satguru of the Radhasoami faith, Param Guru Sahab Ji Maharaj on Basant Panchami Day in 1915.
+It is the headquarters of the Dayalbagh subsect of the Radha Soami sect or Radhasoami Satsang Dayalbagh where the 8th revered leader lives and presides over the satsang.

+Dayalbagh is also known as the "Lungs of Agra" because of its green belt and eco-friendly community.
 It is a self-sustained colony, where its inhabitants lead an active, disciplined and co-operative community life, conforming to the spiritual ideals of their faith.
 It has affiliated educational institutes such as the Dayalbagh Educational Institute affiliated to Dayalbagh University (deemed).
 Radhasoami Satsang Sabha is the chief working committee of Radhasoami Faith Dayalbagh.

 Demographics

 As of the 2001 India census, Dayalbagh had a population of 3324.
 Males constitute 51% of the population and females 49%.
 In Dayalbagh, 8% of the population is under six years of age.

 History

-The colony of Dayalbagh was founded on the Basant Day (translation: first day of spring) on 15 January 1915 by Sir Anand Swarup (Huzur Sahab Ji Maharaj), the Fifth Revered Leader of Radha Soami sect, as an ashram or a spiritual home for the followers of the faith, by planting a mulberry tree.
+The colony of Dayalbagh was founded on the Basant Day (translation: first day of spring) on 20 January 1915 by Sir Anand Swarup (Huzur Sahab Ji Maharaj), the Fifth Revered Leader of Radha Soami sect, as an ashram or a spiritual home for the followers of the faith, by planting a mulberry tree.

 The colony was built by the voluntary contribution (by money as well as labor) of the early residents, who considered it as Sewa (social service).
 The fields near Yamuna river were also acquired by Dayalbagh and as a daily practice, residents and devotees coming from outside leveled the uneven landmass and irrigated it, making it a fertile land from the barren desert.
 Today also, the devotees give their voluntary contribution everyday in agricultural activities in the fields.